la2050/archive/_projects/2015/connect-the-dots-la-public-design-workshops-for-realizing-a-resilient-future.md

   inspiring citizens to help solve our city’s transit, public space, and water.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F24151%252Fdisplay%252FCtD_2050_Image_2.jpg=c570x385
-'In one to three sentences, please describe your proposal.': >- Connect the Dots uses art and design to bring complex science to the surfaces of our city's streets, shaping sound policy and inspired public space for a water-smart future.
-Working in neighborhoods along the river and across the basin, CtD uses advanced hydrologic data as public art, empowering and inspiring citizens to help solve our city’s transit, public space, and water.
 Where will you be working?:
   - >-
     thirsty neighborhoods dotted across the 864-sq-mile LA Basin, on the river